JacobWeinbren/astro-kinde/package/README.md

 KINDE_DOMAIN=your_kinde_domain
 ```

-2. Install the package and it's dependencies:
+2. Install the package and its dependencies:

 ```bash
 npm install astro-kinde dotenv
 ```

+Note: The `dotenv` module is required for loading environment variables.

 3. Add the integration to your `astro.config.mjs`: